manniwood/iidy/DESIGN.md

  - DELETE deletes a resource
  - HEAD is like GET that only returns headers and no body; it is used to see if a resource exists or not without the overhead of returning that resource's body

-And that influenced the API that I have now.
+and that influenced the API that I have now.

-integ test vs. unit test

-// NOTE on error handling: we follow the advice at https://blog.golang.org/go1.13-errors:
+If this was written for a particular company rather than as a pet/learning project, it could follow the house style of that company, including any conventions it had accumulated along the way.

+### Error handling considerations

+I followed the advice at https://blog.golang.org/go1.13-errors when planning the error handling between pgstore and the REST interface.

-// The pgx errors we will be dealing with are internal details.
+The pgx errors we will be dealing with are internal details to pgstore.
-// To avoid exposing them to the caller, we repackage them as new
-// errors with the same text.
-We use the %v formatting verb, since
+To avoid exposing pgx errors to the REST part of the application, I repackage them as new errors with the same text as the original errors.
-// %w would permit the caller to unwrap the original pgx errors.
-// We don't want to support pgx errors as part of our API.
+I use the `%v` formatting verb, since `%w` would permit the caller to unwrap the original pgx errors.
+I don't want to support pgx errors as part of IIDY's API.